Peacock blenny

 Salaria pavo, the peacock blenny, is a species of combtooth blenny found in the eastern Atlantic coast from France to Morocco; also in the Mediterranean Sea, Black Sea and the eastern Adriatic Sea.
 This species has colonised the northern Red Sea by anti-Lessepsian migration through the Suez Canal.
 The peacock blenny reaches a length of 13 cm TL.
+The peacock blenny have unique reproductive behaviors.
+Bourgeois males typically build and guard nests.
+Sneaker males will mimic female behaviors in order to approach nests and fertilize eggs.